Please note: In smaller council areas (e.g. Shetland Islands), there are

 In Dumfries and Galloway, the standardised death rate decreased from

 Dumfries and Galloway have increased in number.
-In 2023, a higher number
+In 2024, a lower number

 The following leading cause of death analysis is based on